Brussels Treaty

 It is now practically absorbed by the EU.

-One element remains: Art.
-5, which guarantees automatic mutual defence against possible attacks.
+One key element remains: Art.
+5, which guarantees automatic mutual defence by each signatory against possible attacks on any of the others.

-The Lisbon Treaty develops the concept of common defence in then EU and opens the way for a special “structured cooperation” in military and defence matters for some of the countries..
+The Lisbon Treaty calls for a common defence in the EU and opens the way for a special “structured cooperation” in military and defence matters for countries interested in making this commitment

 Links